-- [21] Notwithstanding these obvious deficiencies the brief reconstruction of the record was accepted in the course of argument before us and a careful perusal of the judgment by the trial judge does not suggest that anything emerged in the course of that cross-examination that might be material to the proper determination of this appeal.
-It appears, although this does not emerge from the reconstruction, that allegations of assault were put to Inspector Mhlongo.
-The allegation appears from the judgment on the admissibility of the confessions2 to have been that after he had been detained he was not further assaulted until the morning of the 25 November, when Inspector Mhlongo booked him out of the police cells.
-His allegation was that thereafter until he made his statement he was beaten, slapped on the face and kicked on the stomach.
-All of these allegations were denied by Inspector Mhlongo. - [22] Captain Lockem testified that he was present when the appellants were arrested.
+the face and kicked on the stomach.
+All of these allegations were put to and denied by Inspector Mhlongo.

+- [22] Captain Lockem testified that he was present when the appellants were arrested.
 He had provided the information leading to the arrest of the second appellant and he accompanied a group of policemen who effected the arrest.
 Captain Hodgett was the commander of this group and a Captain van Tonder was also present.
 Inspector Mhlongo, as the investigating officer, was also part of the group.
-It was put to him that he had assaulted the second appellant by slapping him across the face and he denied that.
-It was also put to him that Inspector Mhlongo and other policemen assaulted the second appellant in his presence and he intervened to stop them.
-He denied this. - [23] By the time the appellants came to give evidence in the trial within a trial their respective standpoints in regard to the voluntariness of their confessions was the following.
+It was put to him that he had assaulted the second appellant by slapping him across the face and he denied that It was also put to him that Inspector Mhlongo and other policemen assaulted the second appellant in his presence and he intervened to stop them.
+He denied this. - [23] By the time the appellants came to give evidence in the trial within a trial their respective standpoints in regard to the voluntariness of their confessions as they emerged from the cross-examination was the following.
 The first appellant maintained that from the time of his arrest he was assaulted by the police and he identified Inspector Mhlongo and Inspector Shandu as the perpetrators of the assaults.
-He claimed that the contents of his statement to Captain Hodgett had been given to him by Inspector Mhlongo and that he merely repeated that in consequence of the assaults perpetrated upon him.
-The second - 2 Record Vol 3 p 217 lines 18-21 appellant's case had already become somewhat protean.
-Initially his counsel had explored the environment in which the statement was made and put it to Captain Hodgett that the second appellant had simply affixed his thumbprint to a blank document.
+He claimed that the contents of his statement to Captain Hodgett had been given to him by Inspector Mhlongo and that in consequence of the assaults perpetrated upon him he merely repeated what he had been told.
+The second appellant's case had Initially his counsel had explored the already become somewhat protean. environment in which the statement was made and put it to Captain Hodgett that the second appellant had simply affixed his thumbprint to a blank document.
 The latter contention had been abandoned by the time Inspector Ngcongo was cross-examined and it was specifically put to him that what he had interpreted was the statement that the second appellant had made to Captain Hodgett and that he had read back this statement to the second appellant.
-By the end of the prosecution case in the trial within a trial it was being suggested that he had been assaulted after his arrest and taken to the Cato Manor police station where he was again assaulted for nearly an hour.
-In addition he further claimed that on the Friday morning after Inspector Mhlongo took the suspects from the police cells he was repeatedly assaulted until the time came for him to make his statement.
+By the end of the prosecution case in the trial within a trial it was being suggested that he had been assaulted immediately after his arrest and then taken to the Cato Manor police station where he was again assaulted for nearly an hour.
+In addition he further claimed that on the Friday morning after Inspector Mhlongo took the suspects from the police cells he was repeatedly assauled until the time came for him to make his statement.